There I was happy in my own little world of model trains. And then I saw the odd expression on the face of a lady walking past.

 No, that incident falls to a DIY store.

 I use a lot of PVA for my layouts.
 Lots.
-And Lots.

 And rather than paying inflated prices in model and craft shops, I use industrial quantities from a trade building store.